infor-design/enterprise-wc/src/ids-icon/README.md

 ## Description

 The design system provides a list of standard icons which can be used in your applications.
-This listing is a result of a studying common Infor iconography and consolidating that with standardized icons (for example, a floppy disk to represent a "save" function).
+The list of icons is a result of a studying common iconography and consolidating that with standardized icons (for example, a floppy disk to represent a "save" function).
 The icons in the list should be familiar to users.

 ## Use Cases